Metaxal/measures/README.md

 * a symbol alone (taking the exponent 1 by default),
 * a list with a symbol and an exponent.

-You can use the function `m*` (yes, the multiplication operator) to easily build measures.
+You can use the multiplication operator `m*` to easily build measures.

 Example:
 ```racket